codingseb/ExpressionEvaluator/README.md

 ## Standard constants (variables)

-The evaluation of variables name is case insensitive so you can write it like you want to.
+The evaluation of variables name is case insensitive so you can write it as you want.

 |Constant|Value|Type|
 |---|---|---|